top of page

 Search

 Laser surgery—formally known as endovenous laser ablation (EVLA) or endovenous laser treatment (EVLT)—is widely considered an effective and minimally invasive option for treating varicose veins.
-Here's a breakdown of what that means:
+This innovative procedure uses laser energy to close off affected veins, allowing blood to reroute to healthier vessels.

-• Symptom relief and patient satisfaction - Over a year later, 84% of patients reported their symptoms were gone or minimal, and 97% were very or mostly satisfied.
+Over a year later, 84% of patients reported their symptoms were gone or minimal.
+Additionally, 97% were very or mostly satisfied with the results.
 (PubMed)

-• Endorsed by vascular guidelines - EVLA (or similar endovenous thermal ablation techniques) has become the preferred treatment over traditional surgical stripping, with official guidelines in the U.S. and UK backing its use.
+EVLA (or similar endovenous thermal ablation techniques) has become the preferred treatment over traditional surgical stripping.
+Official guidelines in the U.S. and UK back its use, highlighting its advantages.

 Safety & Complications

-Laser ablation is minimally invasive, typically done under local anesthesia or spinal anethesia, and requires short stay hospitalization.
+Laser ablation is minimally invasive.
+It is typically done under local anesthesia or spinal anesthesia and requires a short hospital stay.

 • Bruising: ~51%